woltapp/wolt_modal_sheet/README.md

 To use this plugin, add wolt_modal_sheet as a dependency in your pubspec.yaml file.

-## Cupertino support
+## CupertinoApp support

+Some Material widgets that we use in the package reads material localisations information from the widget tree.
+Since, material localisations are not available in CupertinoApp by default, it causes an error.
+To prevent that;
-If you are using `CupertinoApp` instead of `MaterialApp`, please add default material localization delegate to your app:
+if you are using `CupertinoApp` instead of `MaterialApp`, please add default material localization delegate to your app:

 ```dart
 CupertinoApp(